mattrobenolt/nixpkgs/README.md

 ## Automation

+### Go Updates

-Go versions are automatically updated daily at 2 AM UTC via GitHub Actions.
-The workflow:
+Go versions are **automatically updated daily at 2 AM UTC** via GitHub Actions:

-1. Fetches latest Go releases from go.dev
+1. 🔍 Scrapes go.dev for all available Go versions
+2. 📦 Finds the latest patch for each minor version (1.24.x, 1.25.x, etc.)
-2. Generates SRI hashes for all platforms
+3. 🔐 Generates SRI hashes for all platforms (Linux, macOS, x86_64, ARM64)
-3. Commits changes if new versions are available
+4. 💾 Commits changes to `versions.json` and `hashes.json`
+5. 🎉 New `go_1_XX` packages appear automatically in the flake

+**When Go 1.26 is released:** It will automatically appear as `pkgs.go_1_26` the next day!

-You can also manually trigger the workflow from the Actions tab.
+You can also manually trigger the workflow from the Actions tab on GitHub.

 ## Development